 How to get a gas meter installed

-As is the case with electric meters, new gas meter installation depends on whether or not your property is connected to the mains or not.
+As is the case with electric meters, new gas meter installs depend on whether or not your property is connected to the mains or not.
 If not, your first step to having a gas meter installed is to contact your local gas transporter to get your domestic or commercial property connected.
 Remember, these companies are only responsible for the gas piping connecting your building to the main supply – they will not act as your gas supplier.

 Once your property is connected – or if you’re looking for a new gas meter to be installed into a pre-connected building – you now have to find a business gas supplier.
 This can be your existing supplier or, if you are due to renew your contract or are looking for a supplier for the first time, you can use a comparison site such as Utility Bidder to help you choose.
-Once you’ve signed up, your energy company will install a meter on your property.
+Once you’ve signed up, your energy company will set up the meter installation at your property.
 This allows them to monitor your gas usage and bill you accordingly.

 Who can install a gas meter?